robert-mccarthy-ca/modern-druid/README.md

 - **50% to employees**
 - **20% to the local site**
 - **10% to the global project**
-- **20% to remote expansion** — every farm funds the next one
+- **20% to remote expansion** — every farm funds new farms as a standard core practice

 At the end of the 20 years:
-- The farm is handed over to the local farm manager
+- The farm is handed over to the farmers who ran it
 - Then we move on to the next neglected patch of earth

 ---